brianchase/mnt-dev/README.md

 ```

 To use [cryptsetup](https://gitlab.com/cryptsetup/cryptsetup/) with
-encrypted devices, edit the array starting on line 8 to include their
+encrypted devices, put their UUIDs in the array starting on line 8,
-UUIDs:
+replacing the dummy values there for illustration:

 ```
 ED[1]="abababab-abab-abab-abab-abababababab"